SneedUltima/calculator/README.md

 # calculator
-Calculator built as part of the Odin Project Foundations course with HTML,CSS and JavaScript.
+Calculator built in conjuction with the Odin Project Foundations Course with HTML, CSS and JavaScript.
 The calculator is able to calculate a number of whole and float values with basic operators.